MiguelSavignano/dockerize-stack/README.md

 This it's a generator for generate Dockerfile and docker-compose for your application in development

 ## Why?
-Not all people have in their localhost the same stack used by your application;
-for build a quick stack for your development enviroment docker is the best tool you can use, but you need to configure the Dockerfile docker-compose, persisted database data, set the entrypoint...
+For build a quick stack for your development enviroment docker is the best tool you can use, but you need to configure the Dockerfile docker-compose, persisted database data, set the entrypoint...

 This generator help you to have a basic template for your stack; focusing on develepment enviroment.